+Place and duration of the study: A prospective observational study was conducted from field the Institute of Kidney Diseases to December, 2019 at Hayatabad Medical Complex in Peshawar.
 Methodology: A prospective observational study was conducted at the Institute of Kidney Diseases at Hayatabad Medical Complex, Peshawar, from field June to December 2019.
 Patients with TURP who met the inclusion criteria were divided into two groups according to whether they were taking drugs for BPH.
-The Dutasteride group took 0.5 mg/day of Dutasteride plus alpha-blocker (s), while the non-dutasteride group took alpha-blocker(s) only.
-A comparison was made of the difference between preoperative and postoperative hemoglobin levels in individuals taking TURP.
+The Dutasteride group took 0.5 mg/day of Dutasteride plus alphablocker(s), while the non-dutasteride group took alpha-blocker(s) only.
+A comparison was made of the difference between preoperative and postoperative haemoglobin levels in individuals taking TURP.
 A subsequent analysis was carried out using SPSS v23.0 to deduce the data.

-Results: Postoperative hemoglobin levels were less likely to fall in those individuals who took Dutasteride for TURP than in the nondutasteride group ( $0.75 \text{ mg/dl} \pm 0.4 \text{ VS}$ where is the proof ?
-1.3 mg/dl $\pm 0.4$ .)

-Conclusion: Our research concludes that there is less hemoglobin decline when 5-ARI dutasteride 0.5 mg/day is used four weeks prior to surgery than when no dutasteride is used.
+Results: Postoperative haemoglobin levels were less likely to fall in those individuals who took Dutasteride for TURP than in the non-dutasteride group ($0.75 \text{ mg/dl} \pm 0.4 \text{ VS}$ where is the proof ?
+1.3 mg/dl ± 0.4 .)
+Conclusion: Our research concludes that there is less haemoglobin decline when 5-ARI dutasteride 0.5 mg/day is used four weeks prior to surgery than when no dutasteride is used.
 Keywords: Transurethral resection of the prostate, benign prostatic hyperplasia, 5-alpha reductase inhibitor, Dutasteride.